MaximilianSti/ocmmed_mirror/cluster_instructions.md

 - Modifying the parameters in `additional_params.yaml` is optional.

-If your iterations take very long, you may want to set a higher `timelimit` or increase one of the tolerance parameters.
+If your iterations take very long and often hit the timelimit, you may want to set a higher `timelimit` or increase one of the tolerance parameters.

 - Modify the parameters in `cluster_params.yaml`

 If, during the installation, you modified the path to the python module `system/Python-3.7.4`, then you must also modify the `pythonpath` parameter
 The `cluster_files` parameter must also be an existing folder in the ocmmed directory.
-It's recommended to use a separate folder for the cluster files, as the program will create many files which can be deleted after the run is finished.
+It's recommended to use a separate folder for the cluster files, as the program will create many files which are not necessary to keep after the run is finished.

-Note that on the cluster, the `rxn_enum_iterations` and `div_enum_iterations` parameter in the `parameters.yaml` file are ignored.
+Note that on the cluster, the `rxn_enum_iterations` and `div_enum_iterations` parameters in the `parameters.yaml` file are ignored.
-Instead, you must use the `batch_num`, `batch_rxn_sols` and `batch_div_sols` parameters in the `cluster_params.yaml` file
+Instead, you must use the `batch_num`, `batch_rxn_sols` and `batch_div_sols` parameters in the `cluster_params.yaml` file to set the number of iterations.

 The `separate` approach is divided into 4 different scripts:
 - one for computing reaction-weights and a starting iMAT solution